Lemonade, from basic to limonana

-Lemonade, from basic lemonade to limonana and all lemonade variations in between, is the national drink at my house all year round.
-I never drink soda, and I never serve soda, and nobody ever complains.
+I never drink soda nor serve soda, and nobody ever complains.
 Au contraire!
-They all clamor for one of my lemonade drinks, in pitchers, which I fill and refill in the wink of an eye.
-For large parties, I serve my lemonade in a fun diner-style three-gallon cold drink dispenser.
-So:Move over soda and other store-bought un-goodies, get over here homemade lemonade!
-Each lemonade variation is a snap to make, and fabulous.
-With each mixture, adjust the water and the lemonade mixture to your own personal taste.
+They all clamor for one of my lemonade drinks!
+I fill and refill my pitchers in the wink of an eye.
+For large parties, I serve it in a fun diner-style three-gallon cold drink dispenser.
+So, move over soda and other store-bought un-goodies, get over here homemade lemonade!
+Each variation is a snap to make, and fabulous.
+With each mixture, adjust the water and the mixture to your own personal taste.

-Please don’t be shocked at my suggesting you settle for bottled lemon or lime juice in a pinch: Like me, you will notice at your health food store some very decent unprocessed or minimally processed brands that will do the trick when fresh lemons get too expensive to use in large amounts, and will make you a delicious lemonade.
+Please don’t be shocked at my suggesting you settle for bottled lemon or lime juice in a pinch.
+Like me, you will notice at your health food store some very decent unprocessed or minimally processed brands.
+These will do the trick when fresh lemons get too expensive to use in large amount and will make a delicious lemonade.

 Basic Lemonade: 4 cups fresh lemon or lime juice (settle for a good brand bottled), 2 cups sugar